 Since 2004, there has also been an international offensive for the creative industries, which was launched by Außenwirtschaft Österreich (AWO; Foreign Trade Austria) and the Austrian Chamber of Commerce (WKÖ).
 Since then, with almost 100 co-funded international projects, more than 1 800 Austrian companies from the fields of design, architecture, music, fashion, art, multimedia and film have been advised and supported in 20 different countries on five continents.

 Important initiatives for the creative industries have also been taken at the level of the federal provinces and the cities.
-Since 2003, departure – The Creative Agency of the City of Vienna, founded by the Vienna City Council, acted as an economic support and service office for creative industry enterprises in Vienna, integrated in the Vienna Business Agency.
-It supports projects mainly in the fields of fashion, music, multimedia, design, publishing, the arts market and architecture.
-Departure continues to serve as an information, service and networking centre for the creative industries in Vienna.
+Since 2003, the Creative Industries Department of the Vienna Business Agency acts as an economic support and service office for creative industry enterprises in Vienna.
+It supports projects mainly in the fields of fashion, music, multimedia, design, publishing, the arts market and architecture and serves as an information, service and networking centre for the creative industries in Vienna.

 Further initiatives by the provinces to support the creative industries include the Burgenland Centre for the Creative Industries, Creative Industries Styria (CIS), the Upper Austria Creative Region, Upper Austria Creative Industries, Create Location Agency Tirol, Hafen 11 Creative Industries in Klagenfurt, and Design Austria.
 These initiatives aim to further develop the creative industries in the respective region and network with industry, trade and the service sector.